kociumba/shrimp/README.md

 When a profile is deactivated all files and directories managed by it are renamed like so: `~/some.file` -> `~/some.file.profile_name.disabled`, when a profile is activated all of its files are restored to their original names.

-This simple principle makes sure the potential for data loss is as low as possible, and no complex operations have to be performed.
+This simple approach ensures the potential for data loss is minimal and avoids complex operations.

 ### Git integration ?